-Note 2022 2021 Balance at beginning of year P37,644,536 P41,010,520 Fair value adjustments 26 (1,568,430) (3,365,984) Balance at end of year P36,076,106 P37,644,536
+Note 2023 2022 Balance at beginning of year P36,076,106 P37,644,536 Fair value adjustments 26 (878,903) (1,568,430) Balance at end of year P35,197,203 P36,076,106

 The investments in shares of stock of various listed equity securities present the Parent Company with opportunity for return through dividend income.
+The above investments in equity instruments are not held for trading and the Group irrevocably elected to present subsequent changes in fair values in OCI.

 The fair values of these investments are based on quoted market prices.
 Unrealized holding gains or losses from market value fluctuations are recognized as part of the Group's reserves.